tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/购买指南/计费说明_intl_en.md

 We recommend bill-by-bandwidth as it is more cost-effective.

-## Overdue Payment
+## Overdue

-Tencent Cloud will notify you through multiple channels including email and SMS when your account is overdue.
+Tencent Cloud will notify you through multiple channels including email and SMS for overdue payments.
 A **24-hour** grace period is provided.
 If you fail to top up your account within 24 hours, your CDN service will be suspended.
-You will need to manually enable the acceleration service in the CDN console after topping up your account.
+After your account is topped up, the domain name status will be automatically restored to the one before service suspension.

 > Note:
 >